 It is commonly recognized that members of any community are granted particular rights and; as rights are granted to a community, responsibility is required of the individual members.
 Lenoir-Rhyne University is no different.
 Each member of the community is responsible for upholding the values central to LRU's mission, the values of excellence, integrity, care, and curiosity.
 The valued principle of integrity, however, requires community members to take personal responsibility for their words and actions.
 LR's University Judicial System is designed to support this principle through consistent procedures and appropriate sanctions when necessary.

-See the full version of Section 8: Student Conduct and Grievance Procedures in the Lenoir-Rhyne University Student Handbook.
+(See the full version of the Lenoir-Rhyne University Student Handbook.)